car logo

 What's included with full coverage car insurance quotes?

-Full coverage auto insurance includes collision and comprehensive coverage, adding more protection than minimum liability.
+Full coverage auto insurance includes collision and comprehensive coverage, which offer more protection than a minimum liability policy.

-Collision coverage covers damage to your car after a crash with another vehicle or structure, like a fence, mailbox or pole.
+Collision coverage pays for damage to your car after a crash with another vehicle or structure, regardless of whose fault it is.

 • Hitting another car